Primary Pulmonary Hypertension Medication

 Diltiazem is a nondihydropyridine calcium channel blocker.
 During depolarization, diltiazem inhibits the influx of extracellular calcium across both the myocardial and vascular smooth muscle cell membranes.
 Serum calcium levels remain unchanged.
 The resultant decrease in intracellular calcium inhibits the contractile processes of myocardial smooth muscle cells, resulting in dilation of the coronary and systemic arteries and improved oxygen delivery to the myocardial tissue.
 It decreases conduction velocity in AV node and increases refractory period via blockade of calcium influx.

-Parenteral Vasodilators
+Parenteral Prostanoids

 Class Summary

-Parenteral vasodilators are used for patients whose IPAH fails to respond to calcium channel blockers or who cannot tolerate these agents and who have New York Heart Association (NYHA) type III or IV right-sided heart failure.
+Parenteral prostanoids are used for patients whose IPAH fails to respond to calcium channel blockers or who cannot tolerate these agents and who have New York Heart Association (NYHA) type III or IV right-sided heart failure.

 Epoprostenol (Flolan, Veletri)